Jerry-Lees/bigscan/README.md

 - **CSV Export**: Structured output for easy analysis and reporting
 - **Automatic Cleanup**: Removes temporary files and tasks from BIG-IP devices after processing
 - **Cross-Platform**: Works on Linux, macOS, and Windows

+## License

+This project is provided as-is for educational and administrative purposes.
+Please ensure compliance with your organization's security policies when using this tool.

+## Disclaimer

+This script is designed to assist in information gathering from F5 BIG-IP devices and has been tested in various environments.
+However, it may not work properly in all use cases or configurations.
+The script is provided "as is" without any warranty of merchantability, fitness for a particular purpose, or guarantee of functionality.
+Users should thoroughly test the script in a non-production environment to ensure proper operation within their specific environment before deploying in production systems.
+The authors and contributors assume no responsibility for any issues, damages, or operational impacts that may result from the use of this script.

 ## Getting Started